top of page

 Investigator, Jan & Dan Duncan Neurological Research Institute (NRI), Texas Children's Hospital (TCH)

-Member, Neuroscience and DDMT (Development, Disease Models & Therapeutics) Graduate Programs, BCM
+Faculty Member, Neuroscience and DDMT (Development, Disease Models & Therapeutics) Graduate Programs, BCM

 Co-Chair, Steering Committee and Executive Committee, Undiagnosed Diseases Network (UDN)